 • Assemble the loaded sweet potato: At lunch time, warm the sweet potato alongside the chickpeas, add the salad topping, feta cheese, sauce, and enjoy!

-Note on serving sizes: the actual serving sizes of this recipe greatly depends/varies on a few factors: the size of your sweet potatoes, how much topping you’re adding to each potato, and of course, individual appetites.
+Note on serving sizes: The actual serving sizes of this recipe can vary depending on a few factors: the size of your sweet potatoes, how much topping you add to each potato, and individual appetites.
 I find these extremely filling, so one heavily loaded half is enough for me!

 Mediterranean Sweet Potatoes

-These Mediterranean Sweet Potatoes are bursting with flavor, packed with healthful ingredients, and simple to make.
-These oven-baked sweet potato are loaded with a delicious mix of roasted chickpeas, a quick roasted bell pepper salad, and a delicious creamy lemon dressing.
+Mediterranean Sweet Potatoes are packed with flavor!
+Oven-baked and topped with roasted chickpeas, a quick bell pepper salad, and creamy lemon dressing—so simple and delicious!

 Ingredients